Mindfulness of Current Thoughts

 Mindfulness of current thoughts is taught as part of the distress tolerance skills in dialectical behavioral therapy [1].
 It forms part of your emotional regulation skills and teaches you to notice thoughts.

-A rumination cycle is when you have a thought that is followed by other feelings and thoughts.
+A rumination cycle is when you have a thought followed by other feelings and thoughts.
 You then start ruminating on those feelings and thoughts.
 The cycle continues until you’re a quivering mess in the corner!

 Ever heard of the snowball effect?
 Yeah, it’s exactly like that.

-So practicing labelling your thoughts is valuable.
-Because when thoughts are labelled, they’re rationalised.
-It helps you avoid reacting blindly to those thoughts.
 You can identify what emotions the thought has brought on and why they’re occurring.

 When you use this skill, you’re waving goodbye to thoughts—’ OK, yeah, smell ya later’ is what you’re saying.